Kong/charts/charts/kong/README.md

 #### The `serviceDiscovery` section

-With Kong Ingress Controller v2.9 a new way of configuration has been introduced which allows the controller to discover Gateway instances.
+Kong Ingress Controller v2.9 has introduced service discovery which allows the controller to discover Gateway instances that it should configure.

-In order to use that feature you'll have to enable the service discovery by setting `ingressController.serviceDiscovery.enabled` to `true` and configuring admin API service name and namespace via
+You'll be able to configure this feature through configuration section under `ingressController.serviceDiscovery`.

+For admin API service discovery:

+- If `ingressController.serviceDiscovery.enable` is set to `false`: the ingress controller will control a pre-determined set of Gateway instances based on Admin API URLs (provided under the hood via `CONTROLLER_KONG_ADMIN_URL` environment variable).

+- If `ingressController.serviceDiscovery.enable` is set to `true`: the ingress controller will dynamically locate Gateway instances by watching the specified Kubernetes service.
+  (provided under the hood via `CONTROLLER_KONG_ADMIN_SVC` environment variable).

+  The following admin API Service flags have to be provided in order for service discovery to work:

   - `ingressController.serviceDiscovery.adminApiServie.name`
-- and `ingressController.serviceDiscovery.adminApiServie.namespace`
+  - `ingressController.serviceDiscovery.adminApiServie.namespace`

 For exemplar `values.yaml` files which use this feature please see: [examples README.md](./example-values/README.md).